"Stop that racket!"

 - Used as a Meet Cute in P. G. Wodehouse's short story "The Man Upstairs".
 She's playing the piano, he knocks on the floor to quiet her down, she goes upstairs to give him a piece of her mind, and a friendship ensues.
 It later turns out that he moved upstairs in the first place because he wanted a chance to get her attention and did so at the first opportunity.
 The story ends with a Call Back in which she changes her mind about being angry at him and knocks on the ceiling to summon him downstairs.

-- Mr. Heckles on Friends would routinely bang on the floor of Monica and Rachel's apartment and complain about the noise.
+- Mr. Heckles would routinely bang on the floor of Monica and Rachel's apartment and complain about the noise.
 When he passed away, Chandler noticed that due to the building's weird acoustics, the noise from other apartments actually was heavily amplified and started to bang on the ceiling himself until he realised in horror what he was doing.
 The running gag throughout that episode was that Chandler had found Mr. Heckles old school year-book and was freaking out at their similarities.

 - The first-season episode Meadowlands of The Sopranos: Meadow and Hunter are playing music way too loud, prompting longer and louder "HEEEEYYY!"s from Tony, who pounds the wall as he shouts.

 - In Mork and Mindy, this trope is used for a classic gag.
 Mindy is complaining about a ceiling banger below her apartment and Mork suggests she make the best of it making by making a game of it.
 When Mindy asks how, Mork stomps on the floor and uses the ceiling banger's subsequent banging to sweep Mindy into a square dance with himself as the caller.